johnfoderaro/markdown-api/readme.md

 #### `/file/insert/`

-HTTP POST request that returns a JSON response containing the document objectId from MongoDB, once successfully inserted, or a 500 HTTP status code upon unsucessful POSTs where `create` in MongoDB fails.
+HTTP POST request that returns a JSON response containing the document objectId from MongoDB, once successfully inserted, or a 500 HTTP status code upon unsuccessful POSTs where `create` in MongoDB fails.
 The request format is JSON and must contain the following parameters:

 - data
 - name